How Grace Gawler's extensive research benefits Patients

-GGI’s extensive research enables our registered not-for-profit organisation to offer a smorgasbord of innovative medical treatments that are not usually offered to patients in the normal standard of care.
+Grace’s extensive research enables her to offer a smorgasbord of innovative medical treatments, not usually offered to patients in the normal standard of care.

-For you to comprehend the nature of our comprehensive research it is necessary to explain our unique clientele:
+For you to comprehend the nature of her comprehensive research it is necessary to explain our unique clientele:

 Her unique clientele: Grace works primarily with cancer patients who have fallen through gaps in the medical system.

 Dedicated research enables us to assist cancer patients like you